 PowerPoint slides are cheap: don't skimp on them

-Early in my career I was booked by a company who'd hired a TV celebrity and author the month before to talk about a topic ideally suited to visual imagery.
-They'd droned on, reading from a script, for 90 minutes and used only two slides.
+I was once booked by a company who'd hired a TV celebrity and author the month before.
+The celebrity droned on, reading from a script for 90 minutes (therefore making no eye contact with the audience, who then started feeling irrelevant and so became disengaged), and used only two slides.
 The audience was unimpressed and the company swore never to book them again.
 Slides should support or illustrate the point you are making: this helps the audience follow you.
 Don't keep the same slide up long after it's ceased to relate to what you are now talking about.

 So, you've created a beautiful slide with maybe 3 or 4 images on it and some explanatory text.
 Looks great on your computer screen doesn't it, where you can pore over it, close up, like a printed document?
-Trouble is, when you use it in your talk, people toward the back of the room won't be able to see the images clearly or read the text.
+Trouble is when you use it in your talk, people toward the back of the room, or with poorer vision, won't be able to see the images clearly or read the text.
 It doesn't matter how good the slide looks to you at your desk, always look at it from the audience's perspective.
 Too many images on your slide?
 Give them a slide each, where they can be displayed at a good size for an audience.
 Text on your slide?
 Make it big so people aren't squinting, or worse, giving up trying to read it.
 Hard to fit all that big text onto the slide now?
 Spread it out over several slides.
-You have no excuse if people complain they can't see what's on your slide.
-Four slides in your presentation cost you no more than one slide: they're not rationed.
+Four extra slides in your presentation cost you no more than one slide: they're not rationed.

-Too often I've attended a talk where the images have been fantastic but there has been nothing connecting them.
-If you're giving a talk you are a storyteller, no matter how good your images may be.
-The images should serve the talk.
-I have some beautiful images that will never appear in any of my talks, because they don't illustrate what I wish to talk about.
-Which brings me to my next point...
+Occasionally I've attended a travel talk where the images have been fantastic but there has been nothing connecting them.
+If you're giving a talk you are a storyteller, and so the images should serve the talk.
+I have some great images that will never appear in any of my talks, because they don't illustrate what I wish to talk about.

 'The world belongs to the enthusiast who keeps cool'